Tokemak/v2-core-pub/test/echidna/fuzz/vault/README.md

 Based on: https://github.com/crytic/properties?tab=readme-ov-file#erc4626-tests

 ```
-echidna test/echidna/fuzz/vault/CryticProperties.sol --contract CryticERC4626Harness --config echidna.yaml --test-mode assertion --sender "0x10000" --deployer "0x10000"
+echidna test/echidna/fuzz/vault/CryticProperties.sol --contract CryticERC4626Harness --config test/echidna/fuzz/vault/echidna.yaml --test-mode assertion --sender "0x10000" --deployer "0x10000"
 ```

-## AutoPool Interactions and Externals
+## Autopool Interactions and Externals

-Mimics interactions and environmental changes that would influence the AutoPool.
+Mimics interactions and environmental changes that would influence the Autopool.
 Safety checks around nav/share changes are disabled as we are checking to see if its possible.
 Possible interactions:

 ### Operations